panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ---
-title: "Gentle explanation of 'this' keyword in JavaScript"
+title: "Gentle explanation of this keyword in JavaScript"
-description: "A gentle explanation how this keyword works in JavaScript.
-Listed and explained the invocation types - the key to understanding this.
-Examples and demos."
+description: "The value of this keyword in JavaScript is determined by how the function is called.
+My guide will help you effortlessly demystify this."
 published: "2016-05-22"
-modified: "2016-05-22"
+modified: "2016-07-08"
 thumbnail: "./images/cover.jpg"
 slug: gentle-explanation-of-this-in-javascript
 tags: ["javascript", "this"]